schemetrica/automating-data-delivery-odk-central/README.md

 (HDX), and [many
 others](https://ckan.org/about/instances/).

-Once data has been published, site visitors can use it\'s search features to browse and download the data they need.
-They can also preview it using maps, graphs and data views.
-CKAN stores metadata about *datasets* and *resources*, and also offers a powerful API that allows third-party applications and services to interact with it.
+Once data has been published, site visitors can use its search features to browse and download the data they need.
+They can preview it using maps, graphs and data views.
+CKAN stores metadata about *datasets* and *resources*, and offers a powerful API that allows third-party applications and services to interact with it.

 Like Kettle, CKAN is open source software with an active developer